arkivanov/Decompose/docs/getting-started/installation.md

     implementation("com.arkivanov.decompose:extensions-compose-jetbrains:<version>")
     ```

+#### Support for Compose for iOS and Web (JS Canvas, not WASM)

+Compose for iOS and Web (JS Canvas, not WASM) are supported and published from a separate branch: `compose-experimental`.
+This means that a special version suffix for all Decompose modules is required when configuring dependencies.

+=== "Groovy"

+    ``` groovy
+    implementation "com.arkivanov.decompose:decompose:<version>-compose-experimental"
+    implementation "com.arkivanov.decompose:extensions-compose-jetbrains:<version>-compose-experimental"
+    ```

+=== "Kotlin"

+    ``` kotlin
+    implementation("com.arkivanov.decompose:decompose:<version>-compose-experimental")
+    implementation("com.arkivanov.decompose:extensions-compose-jetbrains:<version>-compose-experimental")
+    ```

+!!!warning
+    WASM target is not yet supported.
+Please follow [issue #74](https://github.com/arkivanov/Decompose/issues/74) for more information and updates.

 ## Extensions for Android views

 The `extensions-android` module provides extensions to connect Android views based UI to Decompose components.
 Please head to the corresponding [documentation page](/Decompose/extensions/android/) for more information.